rishab-acharya/Estimation-of-Change-Point-Detection-Algorithms-/README.md

 ---

 ## Prerequisites

-Ensure that you have R (version 3.5 or later) installed along with the following package:
+To run the simulation study and Bitcoin price analysis, ensure you have R (version 3.5 or later) installed.
+The following R packages are required.
+If any package is not already installed, you can install them using the commands below:

-- **changepoint**
+- **changepoint** – For change point detection methods (`cpt.mean`, `cpt.var`, `cpt.meanvar`).
-  Install using:
   ```r
   install.packages("changepoint")